 Sign up for my email notifications of new recipes and posts right HERE.

-Allow the Smothered Potatoes to cool down prior to the refrigerator, but make sure to refrigerate within two hours of cooking.
-Leftovers can be held in an airtight container in the refrigerator for 3 to 5 days.
-They can also be frozen for up to 3 months, but I don't give a hearty endorsement to that.
-The fat in the bacon grease and sausage may help the potatoes maintain their texture, but it may not be up to the original quality.
-My suggestion is to freeze leftovers only as a last resort.
+Leftovers can also be frozen for up to 3 months.
+I don't give a hearty endorsement to freezing these leftovers because while the fat from the bacon and sausage may help the potatoes maintain their texture, the leftovers may not be up to the original quality.

 Want some of that Cajun Smothered Goodness?
 Sweet Daddy D has you covered!